Vimasha1/LoanBridgeApp/README.md

 View upcoming tasks directly from your device's home screen to boost productivity.

 Technologies Used

-Android Studio
+1.Android Studio
-Java/Kotlin
+2.Java/Kotlin
-SharedPreferences
+3.SharedPreferences
-Intents (Explicit and Implicit)
+4.Intents (Explicit and Implicit)
-Notifications API
+5.Notifications API

 About the Project

 This app was developed as part of the Mobile Application Development module at SLIIT.
 It showcases skills in Android development, state management, and user-friendly interface design.